basilisp-lang/basilisp/docs/contributing.rst

 Linting, Running Tests, and Type Checking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Basilisp automates linting, running tests, and type checking using `Tox <https://github.com/tox-dev/tox>`_.
+Basilisp automates linting, running tests, and type checking of Python code using `Tox <https://github.com/tox-dev/tox>`_.
 All three steps can be performed across all supported versions of CPython using a provided ``make`` target:

 .. code-block:: bash

    make check

-Likewise, individual steps can be run across all supported verions using their respective targets:
+Likewise, individual steps can be run across all supported versions using their respective targets:

 .. code-block::